peter88213/pywoo/docs/index.md

 [Download the latest release (version 0.36.1)](https://raw.githubusercontent.com/peter88213/pywoo/master/dist/pywoo-0.36.1.oxt)

--   Download the `OXT` file.

--   Install it either by double-clicking or using the OpenOffice extension manager.
+-   Installation right at download, by double-clicking on the downloaded file, or via the OpenOffice Extension Manager.

 -   After installation (and Office restart) you find a new "yWriter Import/Export" submenu in the "Files" menu.